fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 In addition to adding axios to the dependencies, the <em>npm install</em> command also  <i>downloaded</i> the library code.
 As with other dependencies, the code can be found in the <i>node_modules</i> directory located in the root.
 As one might have noticed, <i>node_modules</i> contains a fair bit of interesting stuff.

 Let's make another addition.
-Install <i>json-server</i> as a development dependency, which is only used during development, by providing the command
+Install <i>json-server</i> as a development dependency, which is only used during development, by executing the command:

 ```js
 npm install json-server --save-dev
 ```

-and making a small addition to the <i>scripts</i> part of the <i>package.json</i> file
+and making a small addition to the <i>scripts</i> part of the <i>package.json</i> file:

 ```json
 {